zongzw-learn/learn-angularJS/README.md

 * basic ng directive usages: **ng-model, ng-app, ng-controller, ng-style**

 ## services
+The sample code show current time, a string(30s later), animated fox and several logos.

-Focus on the kinds of common services.
+It focuses on demonstrating the kinds of common services.
 * **$scope**: the bridge between DOM and controller.
 * **$q**: the promise to make task executed in asynchronizing way.
 * **$location**: helper to handler http location(url port path or so.).